 The site is 350 acres (140 hectares) of moorland dominated by purple moor grass (Molinia caerulea) with a relatively small area of ancient woodland alongside two upland streams in the northern corner of the site.

-The site has not been grazed for about six years, and we plan to introduce grazing by horses relatively soon.
-Other large herbivores are a longer term plan and subject to proper investigation of the appropriateness and practicality.
+The site was not grazed for about six years, prior to our acquisition.
+We introduced 3 wild horses, all mares, in April 2018.
+Other large herbivores are a longer term plan and subject to proper investigation of the appropriateness and practicalities.

-We plan to improve the paths and create new paths through the woodland and across the moorland to facilitate access on foot, subject to finding money to sponsor the work.
+We have improved the paths and created new paths across the moorland to facilitate access on foot and horse back.

 Bwlch Corog is situated in the hills above the River Dyfi, between Machynlleth and Aberystwyth.